ASTYPALEA TRAVEL GUIDE: DISCOVER THE BUTTERFLY OF THE AEGEAN

 LOCAL GASTRONOMY

-In addition to saffron, Astypalea produces many other unique products, such as particularly flavorful cheeses, traditional rusks, aromatic thyme honey, and sweet potatoes.
+In addition to saffron, Astypalea is home to a variety of exceptional local products, including flavorful cheeses, traditional rusks, aromatic thyme honey, and sweet potatoes, each adding a unique taste to the island's diverse menu.

 booking